Explaining different types of home loans

 - Fixed regular repayments might be difficult to make if you have an irregular income.

 Offsetting loans, such as TotalMoney, can reduce the amount of interest you pay.
 They do this by letting you subtract, or offset, for the purposes of calculating interest, your TotalMoney everyday account balances from the amount you still owe on your loan.
-This type of mortgage has a floating (or variable) interest rate.
+This type of home loan has a floating (or variable) interest rate.

 Pros and cons